Dunluce Castle – Incredible Medieval Castle on Cliffs in County Antrim

 Dunluce Castle County Antrim Visiting Times and Prices

-Anyone who is wishing to visit the famous Dunluce Castle can do from 10pm to 6pm every day from March to September.
-November to February, opening times are from 10am to 4pm daily.
+Anyone who wishes to visit the famous Dunluce Castle can do so from 10 pm to 6 pm every day from March to September.
+November to February, opening times are from 10 am to 4 pm daily.
 The last entrance is strictly half an hour before closing time.

-The cost of visiting Dunluce Castle is £5.00 for Adults and £3.00 for children aged between 4-16.
+The cost of visiting Dunluce Castle is £5.00 for adults and £3.00 for children aged between 4 and 16.
 You can also purchase a family ticket that includes two adults and two children for £13.00.

 Have you ever been to Dunluce Castle County Antrim?
 Or is it on your list of places to visit?
 Let us know in the comments below!